team-worthwhile/worthwhile/README.md

 ## Z3

 [Z3](http://research.microsoft.com/en-us/um/redmond/projects/z3/) is a theorem prover developed by Microsoft Research.
 A recent build for Linux [is available on their website](http://research.microsoft.com/en-us/um/redmond/projects/z3/download.html).
-To be able to use Z3 from within Worthwhile, you should put the Z3 binary in your `$PATH` (named `z3`).
+To be able to use Z3 from within Worthwhile, you can either put the Z3 binary in your `$PATH` (named `z3`) or enter the path manually in the Worthwhile preferences *(Window → Preferences → Worthwhile → Path to Z3 binary).*

 ## Building
 Worthwhile is built on the Eclipse Platform.
 Java SE 6, Eclipse 3.7.1 and Maven 3 or later are required to build the project.